Foliate (software): Technology

 The application is written in JavaScript, based on the JavaScript interpreter GJS, the epub.js library, the rendering engine WebKit and GTK 4 (previously GTK 3) for the user interface.
 Optionally gspell can be used for spell checking of annotations.
 Support for the Kindle formats (mobi, azwX) was based on a Python module until version 3.0.0.

 Version 3.0.0 added GTK 4 and LibAdwaita support.
 Released in November 2023, it is a full rewrite of the app.
 It now has its own e-book parser and renderer.

 Distribution

 Foliate is published as Free Software, and therefore with its complete source code, under the terms of the GNU General Public License version 3 or later.
 It was first published on 26 May 2019 on GitHub.

 Binary files are distributed primarily as Flatpak packages via Flathub.
 These can be installed on several major Linux distributions using on-board tools.

 It has been included in the default package repositories of several distributions, including Fedora, Arch and OpenSUSE.
 Additionally, there are Snap packages available through the snap store and a .deb file for Debian-based distributions which can also be installed and updated via a Personal Package Archive under Ubuntu and its siblings.
 It can be also installed in an Android phone using Termux and VNC.
+Foliate can be installed on Windows with WSL.
+While Foliate cannot be installed on Windows, MacOS and Android as a native app, Readest, a modern rewrite of Foliate, is available as a cross platform ebook reader application in all these platforms, as well as Linux.